 4. Attend your classes

-Not only does the professor go over in detail the material for class that week, they will also relay crucial information about midterms, assignments, finals, etc. (which might not always be listed in a PowerPoint somewhere!)
-Anyway, just go to class, promise?
+Not only does the professor go over in detail the class material for that week, but they will also relay crucial information about midterms, assignments, finals, etc., which might not always be listed in a PowerPoint somewhere.

-5. Don’t procrastinate.
+5. Don’t procrastinate

 6. Seek help when you need it

-Though at times it may seem like getting a full eight hours of sleep is the last thing on your to-do list, please make it the first.
-Keeping your health intact is crucial for excelling at university as your mind and body are ultimately working together to lead you to success.
+Though it may seem like getting a full eight hours of sleep is the last thing on your to-do list, please make it the first.
+Keeping your health intact is crucial for excelling at university because your mind and body work together to lead you to success.

 8. Find balance

-While your main purpose of being here is to study and earn your degree, it is also important that you make connections with new people, create memories and relax when you need to.
-As the saying goes, “Work hard, play hard.
+While your primary purpose of being at university is to study and earn your degree, it is also essential that you make connections with new people, create memories and relax when you need to.
+As the saying goes: Work hard, play hard.
 Running yourself into the ground is not the answer.

 9. Be yourself

-It’s hard, especially as a first-year student, to not get caught up in what everyone else around you is doing.
-Remain focused on who you are as a person, and let that shine through all you accomplish here at Ontario Tech.
+It’s hard, especially as a first-year student, not to get caught up in what everyone else around you is doing.
+Remain focused on who you are as a person, and let that shine through!